Cases surge in new COVID hot spots of Michigan, Minnesota

 “As we now head indoors for the winter and gather for the holidays, this booster protection is particularly important and timely,” Malcolm said.

 Meanwhile, a growing number of Americans are getting boosters.
-Arkansas this week joined California, Colorado and New Mexico in offering them to anyone 18 or older instead of only giving them to people at a greater risk for COVID-19 or age 65 and up.
+Arkansas this week joined California, Colorado, West Virginia and New Mexico in offering them to anyone 18 or older instead of only giving them to people at a greater risk for COVID-19 or age 65 and up.

 Elsewhere, some communities in the South were easing virus restrictions as a result of high vaccination rates and low numbers of positive tests.